+Let's take a look at the Honolulu affordable housing requirements.
 Affordable housing in Honolulu is certainly in short supply.
 When developers offer them for sale, often because they are required to by state law, hundreds and often thousands apply for the very limited supply.
-The Ala Moana neighborhood will go through a high-rise boom over the next five years where we could see four or five more residential towers along with some rentals and possibly even a condo-hotel.
+The Ala Moana neighborhood will go through a high-rise boom over the next five years where we could see four or five residential towers along with some rentals and possibly even a condo-hotel.
 Each of these projects will offer some sort of Affordable Housing whether it be in the form of rentals or for sale units.
 Some of the projects with affordable housing coming on the market can be found on the right side sidebar.

-To see if you're qualified, take a look at some of the FAQs for affordable housing.
+To see if you're qualified, take a look at some of the FAQs for affordable housing below.

 What is HHFDC?

 The HHFDC or Hawaii Housing Finance and Development Corporation is the agency that oversees all of the affordable housing in Hawaii.
-They also oversee the financing and development of the affordable of the actual affordable housing units as well.
+They also oversee the financing and development of the actual affordable housing units as well.

 What are the benefits of HHFDC's Affordable Housing?